 Each subgroup is its own semi-independent Faithlife group, with its own members, settings, permissions, and page.
 Posts made within the subgroup will not show up on the main group’s page, though they will appear on the main Faithlife news feed of any member of your subgroup.

-Using subgroups allows you to create separate channels for various ministries or teams within your church or ministry.
-This allows you to facilitate relevant communication and interaction within ministry teams, small groups, your broader congregation at large, and the general public.
+Using subgroups allows you to create separate channels for various ministries or teams within your church or ministry and facilitates relevant communication and interaction within ministry teams, small groups, and your broader congregation.

 1. Click the plus icon.

 Administrators or moderators of groups can create subgroups from the left-hand sidebar.
 Select the Groups plus icon.

 2. Select group type.

 Next, choose a Group Type.